 At the hotel

 As well as the Bodyna Spa & Wellness centre, there are unique treatment rooms in the caves by the Med.
-There's a gym, free WiFi throughout (except in pool areas), DVD and CD library.
-In rooms: flatscreen TV, DVD player, minibar, free bottled water.
+There's a gym, and free WiFi throughout (except in pool areas).
+In rooms: flatscreen TV, minibar, and free bottled water.

 Our favourite rooms

 Traditionalists will like the Deluxe Double Rooms, which each have a private terrace and plunge pool, enticing king-size bed and sea view.
 Decor is inspired by the distinctive honey-hued stone terraces from the north of the island.
 If you’re feeling extravagant, book the palatial Terrace Suite and wake up to views of the mountains and the Med.